mhughan-twilio/openai-programmable-sip/README.md

     HUMAN_AGENT_NUMBER=+15551112222
     ```
-2. Start the application:
+2. In any terminal, execute:
     ```bash
+    ngrok http 8000 --url <ngrok domain endpoint>
+    ```

+3. From the project directory, start the application:
+    ```bash
     npm run dev
     ```

-3. Update the incoming voice url of your Twilio number to `{BASE_URL}}/incoming-call`.
+4. Update the incoming voice url of your Twilio number to `https://{BASE_URL}}/incoming-call`.

-4. Place a call to your Twilio Number.
+5. Place a call to your Twilio Number.

-5. Follow the logs to ensure the service is running.
+6. Follow the logs to ensure the service is running.

 ## Contributing